 Boise State University is committed to increasing student success, responding to the educational needs of its community, and addressing limited financial resources.
-To that end, we are pleased to announce our new Finish in 4: Four-Year Graduation Guarantee.
+To that end, we are pleased to offer the Finish in Four degree completion program.

 - Designed to encourage and assist students in timely 4 year graduation.